wilson0x4d/once-crunch/README.md

 ## Usage

-Once Crunch provides scripts for:
+Once Crunch is designed to be functionally expanded over time.
+In its current state it is capable of:

-- Processing game files, extracting game data (unpack-game)
+- Processing game files and extracting all assets.
-- Constructing a hierarchical copy of the game data.
+- Constructing a hierarchical copy of assets.
-- Converting all textures into PNGs for further image processing.
+- Converting all textures into PNG, WEBP, or JPG.
-- Stitching well-known files such as map tiles.
-- ... and more.
+- Post-processing converted textures.

 Making use of Once Crunch is a matter of running one or more scripts and inspecting the results.

+At its core Once Crunch is a series of python modules and it can be easily modified to operate on data from any game.

 ## Next Steps

-You are encouraged to peruse the `scripts/` folder and read the header of each script.
-Every script is self-documenting, and if there are dependencies between scripts they will be clearly noted.
-To get started, have a look at `unpack-nxpk.ps1` and `apply-nxfn.ps1` scripts, they will get you started.
+You are encouraged to peruse the `scripts/` and `once-crunch/` directories.
+Scripts and code should be self-documenting.
+To get started, have a look at the `unpack-gamefiles.ps1` script.

 ## Why?